Live Oak, FloridaLocal Weather Alerts

 4. Autonomy and independence

-No matter what agreements cooperatives may enter with other organizations, its members maintain control and the cooperative remains independent.
+No matter what agreements a cooperative may enter with other organizations, its members maintain control and the cooperative remains independent.

 5. Financial education, training, and information